CardonaEA/code-image-analysis-c-elegans/smFISH-images-simulation/README.md

 ### Important:
 Here, two simulation approaches (**app**) are described:
 - Approach 1:
-Simulation is performed placing experimental mRNA images (PSF) cropped from smFISH images.
+Simulation is performed by placing experimental mRNA images (PSF) cropped from smFISH images.

 - Approach 2:
-Simulation is performed placing an average experimental mRNA image (average PSF) with the intensities of experimental mRNA images.
+Simulation is performed by placing an average experimental mRNA image (average PSF) with the intensities of experimental mRNA images.
     - First, an average experimental PSF image is obtained and normalized.
     - Second, the intensity value of experimental mRNA images is multiplied by the normalized PSF and then placed.